-A blog produced by the Rural transformations in the new century research group at the Centre for Development and the Environment, University of Oslo.
+A blog produced by the Rural transformations research group at the Centre for Development and the Environment, University of Oslo.

 Terra Nullius is dedicated to disseminating activities and research related to our research group, rendering visible ideas, conflicts, frictions and movements taking place in so-called “rural areas” of the world.
 This suggests recognizing the influence and various connections of the rural on urban space – tracing the emergence of new spaces of rural/urban enmeshment.